BFS Algorithm Common Patterns and Code Template

 , you win the game.

-Write an algorithm to calculate the minimum number of moves needed to win the game.
-If the game cannot be won, return -1.
+Write an algorithm to find the minimum number of moves to win the game.
+If it is impossible to win, return -1.

 , the algorithm should return 5: